Kansai University Museum

 Kansai University Museum (KUM) opened in 1994.
-The previous museum was established in 1954 by the late Professor Emeritus, Suenaga Masao (1897-1991), together with Kansai University Archaeological Research Institute.
-The museum houses approximately 30,000 objects of archaeological, historical, ethnological, and artcraft contexts, as well as some natural-historical materials.
-The main objects came from the personal collection of Motoyama Hikoichi (1853-1932), the former president of the Osaka Mainichi Newspapers.
+The previous museum was established in 1954 by the late Professor Emeritus, Masao Suenaga (1897-1991), together with Kansai University Archaeological Research Institute.
+The museum houses approximately 40,000 objects of archaeological, historical, ethnological, and artcraft contexts, as well as some natural-historical materials.
+The main objects came from the personal collection of Hikoichi Motoyama (1853-1932), the former president of the Osaka Mainichi Newspapers.

-There are two exhibition galleries, and the main one displays archaeological and historical objects, including 16 important Cultural Properties (Juyobunkazai).
+There are two exhibition galleries.
+The main one displays archaeological and historical objects, including 16 important Cultural Properties (Juyobunkazai).
 The museum also offers special exhibitions and extension classes for the general public.
 KUM plays an important role in higher education, through academic research, programs in museum studies, and support for the archaeological training for university students.
 Active research on museum materials are conducted, and the results are announced in periodicals published by KUM.